 We co-organized two workshops, summarised below.
-Videos will be added when available from the conference organizers.
-Check out the full agenda, with many sessions featuring experts from the UNCAC Coalition., and the declaration from the conference, with more findings from across all themes and events.
+Check out the full agenda, with many sessions featuring experts from the UNCAC Coalition, and the declaration from the conference, with more findings from across all themes and events.

 Moving From Commitments to Implementation: Strengthening Anti-Corruption Monitoring Mechanisms to Increase Government Accountability